hyunwook7120/CIFAR100-Classfication/README.md

 practice on cifar100 using pytorch

 ### Requirements
-This is my experiment environment
+This is our experiment environment
 1. python3.8
 2. pytorch 2.4.1+cu124
 3. wandb 0.18.2(optional)